Alliance for a Green Revolution in Africa: Strategy

-Supporting governments in the 11 focus countries to strengthen the national capacities to deepen and sustain the gains made through policy decisions and encourage significant investments of public resources into the agriculture sector.

 Strategic partners

 AGRA is primarily guided by its partners across the continent, starting with the leadership of African states through the Comprehensive Africa Agriculture Development Programme (CAADP) coordination under the Malabo declaration.
 AGRA works closely with African governments, particularly in its eleven countries of operation, to whom it is accountable under national ownership of development leadership and governance.
-AGRA works under national development plans and National Agriculture Investment Plans (NAIPs).
+AGRA works under national development plans and National Agriculture Investment Plans.
 It also works in partnership with other national actors in the private sector, farmers organizations, the academic and research community, and civil society.